Perth city. Photo by Tom Proudfoot

 Long term use of land in the Swan Canning Riverpark may require approval and a licence or lease from the relevant land manager.
 This is usually the local government authority.

-Other licences or certificates from government agencies may also be required for your commercial activity such as a jetty licence, liquor licence, a Certificate of Survey or trading permit.
+Other licences or certificates from government agencies may also be required for your commercial operation such as a jetty licence, liquor licence, a Certificate of Survey or trading permit.

 For more information contact DBCA Rivers and Estuaries, Statutory Assessments Unit, on 9219 9000 or at rivers.planning@dbca.wa.gov.au.

-Why do I have to apply through a competitive process for some licences and leases?
+Why do I have to apply through a competitive process for some permits and leases?

-A competitive process may apply to the grant of some licences and leases.
-This is the fairest way to grant the licence or lease opportunity to the most competitive applicant and to ensure the best outcomes are obtained for the community through a transparent process.
+A competitive process may apply to the grant of some permits and leases.
+This is the fairest way to grant the permit or lease opportunity to the most competitive applicant and to ensure the best outcomes are obtained for the community through a transparent process.

-A competitive process may apply to the grant of licences that are restricted in number or for riverbed leases.
-For example, a competitive process was run for the commercial operation of seaplanes on Perth Water to select the most suitable operator.
+A competitive process may apply to the grant of permits that are restricted in number or for riverbed leases.
+For example, a competitive process was run for the commercial operation of seaplanes on Perth Waters to select the most suitable operator.

 If you have questions about whether a competitive process may apply to your proposal, please contact DBCA Rivers and Estuaries, Statutory Assessments Unit, on 9219 9000 or at rivers.planning@dbca.wa.gov.au.